emako/ComputedConverters.NET/README.md

 $dataContext - The data context of the sender.

-$V0-$V9 - The values set on the QuickEvent Vx properties.
+$V0-$V9 - The values set on the ComputedEvent Vx properties.

-$P0-$P4 - The values of the QuickEvent.P0-QuickEvent.P4 inherited attached properties on sender.
+$P0-$P4 - The values of the ComputedEvent.P0-ComputedEvent.P4 inherited attached properties on sender.

 ${name} - Any element within the name scope where {name} is the value of x:Name on that element.
 ```